ECE-4961-Capstone-Team-1-Spring-Fall-22/Autonomous-Crawlspace-Inspection-Robot/Navigation/Software/Croomba-ROS-HectorSLAM Setup/README.md

 The RVIZ window should now be open.
 Click “add” in the bottom left, click “by topic”, select “Laser Scan”, and finally click add.

-Now, open a new command terminal for the following commands (will be utilizing the Combined_Code.py script, follow setup for that code):
+### Open a new command terminal for the following commands (will be utilizing the Combined_Code.py script, follow setup for that code):

 python filepath/Combined_Code.py